snowplow/documentation/docs/collecting-data/collecting-from-own-applications/net-tracker/tracker/index.md

 Tracker.Instance.Start(emitter: emitter, subject: subject, clientSession: session, trackerNamespace: "some namespace", appId: "some appid", encodeBase64: true, l: logger);
 ```

-The `Tracker.Start(...)` and `Tracker.Stop()` methods take full responsibility for starting and stopping the threads required for processing everything asynchronously. **Do not** use any other `Start` and `Stop` functions other than the ones directly for the Tracker to prevent unknown behaviours.
+The `Tracker.Start(...)` and `Tracker.Stop()` methods take full responsibility for starting and stopping the threads required for processing everything asynchronously. **Do not** use any other `Start` and `Stop` functions other than the ones directly for the Tracker to prevent unknown behaviors.

 **WARNING**: The `LiteDBStorage` object must be disposed of manually after stopping the Tracker so you will need to maintain a reference to this object.